TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 # pipelines.yaml file

 For those who wish to hack the pipelines.yaml file.
 You can add `extraoptions` to enforce some parameters applied as if you gave them on the command line.
 This is curently only used to enforce batching on empty lines in pipelines that parse conllu, making sure the input is not cut in the middle of the line.
 As you can probably figure out, the pipeline simply specifies which modules are launched and their parameters, new steps to the pipeline are easy to add by mimicking the `*_mod.py` files.

+# Speed

+Without lemmatization, the throughput of the parser is on the order of 250 sentences a second on a GPU.
+On my laptop CPU I was able to run approx. 58 sentences/second.

+Lemmatization is currently a major bottleneck and needs special treatment when the data sizes are massive.
+We are working on it.
+Currently the lemmatizer runs approx. 10 sentences/second on both CPU and GPU.

 # Referencies